Chasing a 2:10 Half Marathon: A 10‑Week Journey

 FAQ

 Q: I missed a key workout.
 What should I do?
-A: If you miss a tempo or interval, do not double‑up later in the week.
-Replace it with an easy run and keep the rest of the schedule intact.
+A: Don’t double up.
+Swap it for an easy run and continue.

 Q: My paces feel off.
 How can I adjust?
-A: Re‑calculate paces using a recent race time (5K or 10K).
-If you don’t have a race, run a 1‑mile time trial and base your zones on that effort.
+A: Pull a recent race time (5K or 10K) and recalculate your zones.
+No race?
+Do a 1-mile time trial.

-Q: Can I substitute cross‑training for an easy run?
-A: Yes, low‑impact activities like swimming or cycling can replace an easy run, but keep the intensity light.
+Q: Can I substitute cross-training for an easy run?
+A: Yes.
+Swimming or cycling at light intensity is fine.

-Q: I’m feeling sore after intervals.
-Is that normal?
-A: Some muscle fatigue is expected.
-Use active recovery (light jog, foam‑roll) and ensure you’re fueling carbs within 30 minutes post‑workout.
+Q: I’m sore after intervals.
+Is that expected?
+A: Some soreness is normal.
+Active recovery (easy jog, foam roll) and carbs within 30 minutes of finishing.

-Q: What if I’m a beginner and can’t hit the mileage?
-A: Extend the plan by adding a 2‑week base phase where you gradually build to 4‑5 miles on easy days before starting week 1.
+Q: I’m just starting and can’t hit the mileage yet.
+A: Add a 2-week base phase first.
+Build to 4 to 5 miles on easy days before tackling week 1.

 References